 Two of the most common questions PMI receives about the Certified Medical Office Manager credential are, "Why do I need a CMOM certification?" and "How can I get buy-in from my provider/supervisor?"
 We asked PMI faculty member, Linda D’Spain, to share her thoughts and address these specific CMOM FAQs.
 Whether you are just starting out on your career journey or thinking about your next career move, watch the video or read on for insider tips to get you CMOM-ready.

-Why do I need the CMOM training?
+Why do I need CMOM training?

-If you're already an office manager, it is very important to get this credential because in my personal experience and observation, so many office managers have been promoted from within.
-They have loyalty and longevity, and are promoted based on job capability and abilities, but they really do not get the education that they need to run a multi-million-dollar practice that is heavily regulated with government regulations and very challenging revenue opportunities.
+Linda D'Spain says, "If you're already an office manager, it is very important to get this credential because, in my personal experience and observation, so many office managers have been promoted from within.
+They have loyalty and longevity and are promoted based on job capability and abilities, but they really do not get the education that they need to run a multi-million-dollar practice that is heavily regulated with government regulations and very challenging revenue opportunities."

 Learn More About CMOM

 Ready to take the next step?
 Learn more about becoming a Certified Medical Office Manager and enroll today.